How Do I Know If My Home’s Water Is Hard? I’ve talked a lot about...

 - You may need to hire an engineer or architect to properly design the placement of the hot tub, the structure that will support it, and how it all ties into your home

 Permits For Your Hot Tub

 Nine times out of ten, adding a hot tub to a backyard or deck requires making structural changes to the home.
 In most cases, proper permits are required.
 These changes are based on the province and municipality you live in.

 For example, in Ontario hot tubs fall under the “new structure, addition or renovation” category.
 This means you need to apply for permits and get them approved by a city’s municipality before you start any work.
 If codes aren’t followed a homeowner risks having to remove the hot tub, making the entire project a waste of time and money.

 Electrical Considerations for Hot Tubs

 Your home’s No. 1 enemy is water.
-Not only do hot tubs have water, they have hot water, which means a lot of vapour and moisture – an open invitation for mould.
+Not only do hot tubs have water, but they also have hot water, which means a lot of vapour and moisture – an open invitation for mould.
 It’s too easy for this moisture to get into the structure of your home and cause major problems.
 Installing a hot tub outdoors protects your home, plus it’s also cheaper.

 Extra precaution is required when doing any electrical work close to water to prevent deadly electrical shocks.
 As a result, any electrical requirements for pools, spas, hot tubs, decorative ponds, and water features should be discussed with a LEC (Licensed Electrical Contractor) business.